emacs-eask/cli/docs/content/en/Development API/_index.md

 ```

 {{< hint warning >}}
-⚠ This can be **nil** if the package main file cannot be parsed correctly!
+⚠ This can be **nil** if the package-descriptor cannot be constructed correctly!
 {{< /hint >}}

 ## 🔍 Variable: eask-files